 This photograph illustrates three different concentrations of PCA crystals on polyester shirt material.
 The localized area was sprayed with the respective solutions.
 The 30% was used to easily visualize the deposited crystal coating.
 The crystals are present at 1% and 5%, but less visible to the naked eye.
 This illustration replicates what would exist on personal protective equipment (PPE).

-The color varies by manufacturer, percentage concentration and the solution vehicle.
+The color varies by manufacturer, percentage concentration and the nature of the vehicle.

 There has been a concern about the amber color of PCA in solution.
 Could it be deleterious?
 The answer is no. The solutions are still clear and histological testing shows PCA crystals at maximum level.
 These solutions maintain their health and wellness benefits.